 - OFF

 - 1

 - 1 + 2

-- 2
+- .
+2

 OFF means that all power to the battery is shut down.
-This is the appropriate setting for periods of inactivity with the boat, unless the boat is in the water.
-When the boat remains in the water, it will be necessary for the bilge pumps to periodically and automatically pump out residual water in the bilge system.
+The battery will not be able to re-charge while in the OFF position.
+This is the appropriate setting for periods of inactivity with the boat.
+When the boat remains in the water, the bilge pumps will still be powered by the battery in case it becomes necessary for the bilge pumps to turn ON to periodically and automatically pump out residual water in the bilge system.
 See above description of how the bilge system operates automatically.